 If that doesn't do the trick, your stalling problems could stem from a bigger issue with your clutch control.
 If that's the case, we'd recommend reading up on our tips for getting to grips with the clutch.
 Bear in mind that if you're a learner and you stall on the test, it's not necessarily an instant fail—as long as you react quickly, you should only get a minor fault.

 One of the key skills needed with any manoeuvre is good judgement.
 If you're attempting to parallel park or park in a bay, for example, it's your responsibility to pick a suitable spot.
 With how limited parking can be in city centres, however, it can be tempting to throw caution to the wind.
 If there's only one spot left, for example, you might trick yourself into thinking you can squeeze in, even though your brain is telling you that your car won't fit.

 This type of thinking should be avoided at all costs.
 We've all been there.
 Driving around for half an hour to try and find a parking spot.
 As annoying as this is, it's still a better alternative to taking an unnecessary risk.
 It's not just your car that you've got to think about—if you collide with someone else's car, or damage it in any way, you'll have to foot the bill.

 As much as you might hate a certain manoeuvre, there's simply no way you can get by with avoiding it for your entire life.
 Whether it's turning in the road or reversing into a bay, these are core skills that all drivers need to have under their belt.
 So, instead of pretending that they don't exist, try practising them instead.

 Try heading to one of your local car parks at a quiet time of the day.
 Depending on the space you have at your disposal, you can then work your way through each manoeuvre.
 If you're still struggling, why not ask one of your friends or family members for help?
 They might be able to offer you some tips or point out what you're doing wrong.
-If that doesn't do the trick, you could always take a refresher course with an ADI.
+If that doesn't do the trick, you could always take a refresher course with a driving instructor.